slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
+- (kk) Don’t ever respond to a solicitation or a proposal on the phone.
+The urgency is a disguise.
 > *'My brother says to never make a big decision before you take a shower.'*
 > *'It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago.' -- Derek Sivers*
 > *'We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.'*